Strictest Cannabis Lab Analysis in Nation: Nevada

 This year dispensaries will be opening as patients receive the medicine they’ve been yearning to purchase legally.
 They’ll have an advantage, from the standpoint of health as they receive the cleanest and safest plants available on the market.
 However, from the entrepreneur’s perspective, there runs the risk of losing money either by having intolerable crops or paying outrageous fees concerning the needed testing.

-Costs of Waiting
+Costs of Waiting for the Government

 The few dispensaries that’ve already opened their doors to patients in Nevada underwent opening day postponements due to the state’s inability to keep the pace in setting down the law.
 While waiting on the state to create guidelines for pesticides used on cannabis, dispensary owners and patients alike suffered through the delay.